The concept of loosening due dates used to terrify me.

 Not Everyone Waits Until The Last Minute Without Due Dates

-My nightmare scenario of being buried under a mountain of ungraded assignments at the end of the semester doesn’t actually happen, say flexible due date practitioners.
+My nightmare scenario before I started offering flexible due dates was being buried under a mountain of ungraded assignments at the end of the semester.
+But that doesn’t actually happen, say flexible due date practitioners.

 “The majority of students are on deadline or right next to it,” Owens says.
 “It's a few students who you're accommodating.”
 To manage her time, Owens lets students know that if a submission is late, she may not grade it right away but will instead wait until her next scheduled grading session.

 Even in Biacindo’s self-paced courses, not every student waits until the end of the semester to submit work.
-“About a third of my students will finish early, then I have a third that are normal, and then I have a third that are bingers, but that's their personal learning style and they’re allowed to express it,” she says.
+“About a third of my students will finish early, then I have a third who are normal, and then I have a third who are bingers, but that's their personal learning style and they’re allowed to express it,” she says.

 While this flexible schedule does give her more to grade during the final week of each semester, she factors that time in from the beginning and says it remains manageable.